Tip: You can use filters for better results

 3.3 Create custom view

 If you’ve been wondering where and how to view custom object records in Fieldcode, here’s the answer.
-In the Work place View Designer, you can simply add the X-Details and X-Pool components and create your own custom objects view.
+Inside the Work place View designer, you can add the X-Details and X-Pool components and create your own custom objects view.
 X-Pool and X-Details are generic components that act as a container for all your objects.
 Of course, the layout and data content of your view will vary depending on your previous model and component settings.

-So how do you add these components to the Work place?
-Let’s have a look:
+So how do you actually add these components to the Work place?
+Let’s take a look:

-Open the View designer inside the Work place:
+Open the View designer inside the Work place and create a new view:

 Select X-Pool and then X-Details from the list of components: